FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 # IAAS Curriculum

-In the following, the charter of the Institute of Architecture of Application Systems ([IAAS](http://www.iaas.uni-stuttgart.de/indexE.php)) and the courses provided by the institute are discussed.
-The list of individual courses is presented [list of individual courses](#Spectrum) is discussed, and [several clusters of courses](#Clusters) emphasizing different foci are recommended.
+In the following, the charter of [the Institute of Architecture of Application Systems (IAAS)](http://www.iaas.uni-stuttgart.de/indexE.php) and [the courses](#Spectrum) offered by the institute are discussed.
+[Several clusters of courses](#Clusters) emphasizing different foci are recommended.

 These courses are motivated by the charter of IAAS that is sketched next.